Phone-GWP-group

 Why consider seasonal packaging?

-Seasonal products, promotions, and packaging remain crucial considerations (as highlighted by these Christmas packaging facts).
+Seasonal products, promotions, and packaging remain crucial considerations (as highlighted by these Christmas packaging facts and statistics).

 But why use seasonal packaging?